WHAT IS HAPPENING TO THE PENGUINS?

 Emperors do not build nests but carry their egg and small chick on top of their feet in a large pouch formed by a fold of skin.
 A few weeks after hatching, chicks can stand on the sea ice but are protected by their parents from the cold.
 If the sea ice disappears before the chicks can take care of themselves they will be swept into the sea.

 The Emperor Penguin colony where the movie “March of the Penguins” was filmed has been shrinking, as you can see in the above graph.
 The colony (Pt Géologie) is located in northern Antarctica where temperatures have been steadily rising, and winds have been increasing.
 Also, humans built a bunch of buildings very close by, and the human activity bothers the penguins.
-In recent years, the sea ice has become thinner, and at times it has blown away before the chicks are grown.
 Therefore, fewer and fewer young penguins have been returning to live in this colony.
 Many have moved to a nearby section of coast where it won’t be so likely to blow away and where it is peaceful.
-One colony in the northernmost part of Antarctica has disappeared once the fast ice disappeared.
-Most Emperor Penguin colonies occur much farther south where temperatures are still very cold.
+One colony in the northernmost part of Antarctica has disappeared upon disappearance of the fast ice on which the colony had formed; a new colony has been found a bit farther south where there is still reliable fast ice.
+Most Emperor Penguins live in colonies located very far south where temperatures are still very cold.
 This could change, however, if global warming trends continue.

 ADÉLIE PENGUINS AND CLIMATE CHANGE